ArcadeData/arcadedb/Raft-README.md

 ### Demo

-1. Log into arcade http://arcadedb.localhost/ with admin credentials.
+1. Log into arcade http://arcadedb.localhost/ with the keycloak admin credentials.
 Replace `localhost` with your deployed domain as needed.

 2. Create new database in the Arcade GUI.
 (Click on the database icon, 2nd from the top on the left menu).
 The create database button is in the upper right.